Siobhán McCann, Chair

 Jane Stratton, Creative Director of Think+DO Tank Foundation.
-Her purpose is to work with local communities to strengthen their capacity to address their own everyday challenges and to understand the deeper drivers of those challenges.
-She does this through the arts, leading projects that marry high calibre artistic practice with strong social policy analysis and community development principles.
+Jane’s purpose is to work with local communities to strengthen their capacity to address their own everyday challenges and to understand the deeper drivers of those challenges.
+She does this through the arts; social enterprise; and social policy and advocacy, leading projects that marry high calibre artistic practice with strong social policy analysis and community development principles.
 Jane believes that participation in the arts can create the conditions for individual and collective transformation.
 In 2013, Jane began to produce large-scale public arts projects independently (Against the Tide: A Highway West and The Motion Room).
 Jane holds First Class Honours degrees in Politics and Law (ANU, National Undergraduate Scholar) and a Masters of Law (New York University; International Human Rights Fellow).
 She has worked as a commercial and litigation lawyer and as a public policy advocate, human rights activist and educator for diverse organisations including the Public Interest Advocacy Centre, Human Rights Watch, Australian Human Rights Commission, United Nations High Commissioner for Refugees (Thailand), International Criminal Tribunal for the Former Yugoslavia, Diplomacy Training Program and the University of New South Wales.
+She was a commercial, and litigation lawyer at Gilbert+Tobin lawyers, where she was the Acting Head, Pro Bono Services (2006- 7); and the founding Head, Corporate Social Responsibility (2007 - 10).
 She is the author of community guides to human rights and international law (State Library of NSW).

 Languages: English, French, Thai, Arabic (intermediate), German, Spanish (beginner)